NOW ACCEPTING APPLICATIONS FOR FALL 2023!

 What Do Radiologic Technologists Do?

-Radiographers, or radiologic technologists, have completed special training to produce images of organs, limbs and other parts of the body that doctors then use to diagnose and determine treatment plans for disease and injuries.
+Radiologic Technologists (also known as X-Ray Technologists), have completed special training to produce images of organs, limbs and other parts of the body that doctors then use to diagnose and determine treatment plans for disease and injuries.
 Careers in radiography have become more and more diverse as the field of radiology has evolved from the discovery of the x-ray to complex and sophisticated scanning methods like magnetic resonance imaging (MRI) and computed tomography (CT).
 As the technology has expanded, there has been an increasing need for highly trained men and women to fill the varied positions available to radiologic technologists.

 AWARD OF 8 YEARS